Ross Jack: Coaching career

 Post retirement, Jack moved into coaching, primarily focusing with work with the Scottish Football Association (SFA), first as the SFA's Highlands and Islands area community development officer and then as the SFA's North of Scotland Football Development Officer.
-In October 2001 it was announced that he would leave this role to take up the position of High Performance Football Coach at the Scottish Institute of Sport, a role he commenced in December 2001 and maintains to this day.
+In October 2001 it was announced that he would leave this role to take up the position of High Performance Football Coach at the Scottish Institute of Sport, a role he commenced in December 2001.
 On his appointment, Jack was quoted as saying "this new role is one where I hope we can make a difference to the future prospects of Scottish football."
 He continued to play football at a junior level, particularly in the North Caledonian Football League with Alness United and, in the summer months, with hometown Avoch.

 In October 2007 there was speculation that Jack may make a return to management with Ross County with The Scotsman quoting Jack as saying "the time could be right for me to get back into the game.
 I could think of no better club than Ross County to do that with.
 I'm a local boy and County have played a big part in my life." but the return did not materialise.
 In April 2008, his post as the Scottish Institute of Sport's high-performance football coach was axed after the Scottish FA decided that the coaching of young players was best done by the individual clubs.
 Jack finally made his return to Ross County when he was appointed assistant coach in July 2008.
 In December 2008 Ross lost his job with Ross County due to the managerial team wanting to take a "new direction".

 In January 2009, Jack was appointed manager of Elgin City in the Scottish Third Division.
 After five years with the club, Jack left Elgin City in January 2014 by mutual consent.

 On 23 April 2014, Jack was appointed manager of Turriff United a Scottish Highland Football League club from Aberdeenshire.